nfour/fermenter/README.md

 # Fermenter

+A gherkin based test runner which aims to be a **functional programming** alternative to `CucumberJS`

+Currently an alpha MVP.

 - [Fermenter](#fermenter)
     - [About](#about)
     - [Execution](#execution)
   - [Contributing](#contributing)
   - [Changelog](#changelog)

-A gherkin based test runner which aims to be a **functional programming** alternative to `CucumberJS`

-> Currently in heavy development, in an alpha state
-> Near MVP completion

 ### About